 The basic remuneration for the members of the Group Management may comprise a monthly salary, a lump sum for entertainment and car expenses, other benefits as per individual agreement and the relevant social security contributions.
 Other benefits as per individual agreement include contributions to professional development.
 The monthly salary is determined on a discretionary basis, taking into account the individual's duties, amount of responsibility, qualifications and experience required, as well as the actual external market environment in relation to the entire remuneration system for the senior management of the Group.
+Cicor does not provide members of the Group Management or Board members with a company vehicle.

-Members of the Board of Directors receive a fixed salary, which is dependent on their function and committee memberships.
+Members of the Board of Directors receive a fixed remuneration, which is dependent on their function and committee memberships.

-Short-term incentive plan (STI-Plan)
+SHORT-TERM INCENTIVE PLAN (STI-PLAN)

 The STI-Plan is a simple and clear plan aimed at motivating managers and specialists to focus their efforts on specific financial and individual objectives.
 It promotes initiative and coordinated efforts and rewards the performance of individuals and the company.
 The STI-Plan for the Group Management consists of financial and individual objectives.
-Financial objectives include sales growth, EBIT and operating free cash flow and account for 70%, and individual objectives for 30% of the target amount.
-The Board of Directors approves the financial objectives of members of the Group Management and all STI-Plan participants at their meeting at year-end for the following year.
-Individual objectives are approved at the meeting in February.
+Financial objectives include sales growth, EBIT and operating free cash flow and account for 70 %, and individual objectives for 30 % of the target amount.
+The Board of Directors approves the financial and the individual objectives of members of the Group Management and of all STI-Plan participants at their meeting at year-end for the following year.
 Financial targets are based on the annual budget and the payout is based on the actual financial results.
-A financial result on target entitles to a payout of 100% of the target amount, at the lower threshold the payout is 50%, below the lower threshold there is no payout.
-Upon achieving the financial or individual objectives, the maximum payout is capped at 150% of the target amount.
-The Remuneration Committee (RC) determines the overall STI-Plan payout based on the true performance taking into account the actual business and commercial environment.
+A financial result on target entitles to a payout of 100 % of the target amount, at the lower threshold the payout is 50 %, below the lower threshold there is no payout.
+Upon achieving the financial or individual objectives, the maximum payout is capped at 150 % of the target amount.
+The Remuneration Committee (RC) confirms the overall STI-Plan payout based on the true performance taking into account the actual business and commercial environment.
 It makes a recommendation to the Board of Directors for a final decision in February.
-At this meeting, the RC also recommends to the Board of Directors, the aggregate amount for variable pay components that are submitted to the Annual Shareholder's Meeting for approval.
+At this meeting, the RC also recommends to the Board of Directors, the aggregate maximum amount for variable performance related compensation for the Group Management that is submitted to the Annual Shareholder's Meeting for approval.